Aliases for PSEN2 Gene

 GeneCards Summary for PSEN2 Gene

 PSEN2 (Presenilin 2) is a Protein Coding gene.
-Diseases associated with PSEN2 include Alzheimer Disease-4 and Cardiomyopathy, Dilated, 1V.
-Among its related pathways are Signaling by ERBB4 and Signaling by NOTCH1.
-GO annotations related to this gene include endopeptidase activity and aspartic-type endopeptidase activity.
+Diseases associated with PSEN2 include Alzheimer Disease 4 and Cardiomyopathy, Dilated, 1V.
+Among its related pathways are Signaling by NOTCH1 and p75 NTR receptor-mediated signalling.
+Gene Ontology (GO) annotations related to this gene include endopeptidase activity and aspartic-type endopeptidase activity.
 An important paralog of this gene is PSEN1.

 UniProtKB/Swiss-Prot for PSEN2 Gene